Delve into the proud Oklahoma heritage of the state's 27th governor, Mary Fallin, and learn how to trace your own family roots in Oklahoma.

 Governor Mary Fallin’s story has been one of heritage, opportunity and public service.
 From the covered wagon that carried Mary’s great-grandfather into Indian Territory to the Oklahoma governor’s office she now calls home, Governor Mary Fallin and her ancestors are known for hard work, their steadfast Tecumseh roots and a love for Oklahoma and public service that has been passed down through the generations.
 Explore Governor Mary Fallin’s Oklahoma roots and learn how you can begin your own search into your family tree within the great state of Oklahoma.

 The 27th governor of Oklahoma is no longer known by her maiden name, but she still carries her father's moniker.
 Only those closest to her know that Mary Fallin's father, Newt, named his infant daughter Mary Newt Copeland.
-It was her great-grandfather's name too.
 Born in 1853, Thomas Newton Copeland and his bride, Fannie Mae Carr, left their home in Wayne County, Tennessee, with three small children in tow.
 After arriving in Indian Territory, a fourth child, Mary's grandfather Benton, was born.
 He was nearly five years old when Oklahoma became a state.

 The arrival of the Copelands' last-born child occurred just four months after statehood.
 By this time, the family's roots were planted deep in Tecumseh soil.